lecritch/time_series_models-chi-sea-dsc/README.md

 When we run a linear regression on our lags, the coefficients calculated factor in the influence of the other variables.
 This reminds us of our autoregressive model.
 Since the PACF shows the direct effect of previous lags, it helps us choose AR terms.
 If there is a significant positive value at a lag, consider adding an AR term according to the number that you see.

-A rule-of-thumb for this situation, which will be discussed in more detail later on, is that positive autocorrelation is usually best treated by adding an AR term to the model and negative autocorrelation is usually best treated by adding an MA term.
+Some rules of thumb:

+    - A sharp drop after lag "k" suggests an AR-K model.
+    - A gradual decline suggests an MA.

 ![alt text](./img/armaguidelines.png)

-The plots above suggest that we should try a 1st order differenced AR(1) or AR(2) model on our weekly gun offense data.
+The plots above suggest that we should try a 1st order differenced MA(1) or MA(2) model on our weekly gun offense data.

-From our AIC scores, the AR(2) model performs fairly well, but so does the MA(2) with a first order difference.
+This aligns with our AIC scores from above.

 # auto_arima